jacobrees/The-Well-Grounded-Rubyist-Sample-Code/README.md

   Chapter 3: Organising objects with classes (Explains instance variables eg ***@name***.
 Explains attr_* methods eg ***attr_reader :name***,  ***attr_setter :name***,  ***attr_accessor :name*** .
 Explains class methods & instance methods)

 ## List Of Chapters In Progress
-  Chapter 4: Modules and program organization ()
+  Chapter 4: Modules and program organization (How to use modules to express the design of a program)

 ## Author
 Jacob Rees: